Skip to content

 Best Practices

-2. NEVER install packages into the base environment, always create a new one.
+2. Never install packages into the base environment.
+Always create a new one.
 See Managing Environments.

 Using Anaconda